mlcsec/Graphpython/README.md

 ### Get-Application

-> UPDATED: now resolves assigned Graph API role IDs dyanmically

-Get details relating to the target application and dynamically resolve the `requiredResourceAccess` attribute which contains Graph API role IDs assigned to the application:
+Get details relating to the target application and now dynamically resolves the `requiredResourceAccess` attribute which contains Graph API role IDs assigned to the application:

 ![](./.github/getapplication-updated.png)